-Forest Law 2018 The law along with the Forest Rules and associated guidelines set out the legal framework for forest land administration and forest resources production.
-National Land The policy was developed to harmonize land use, development and environmental conservation whole Use Policy, 2016 protecting land use rights of the people of Myanmar.
+The law along with the Forest Rules and associated guidelines set out the legal framework for forest land administration and forest resources production.
+The policy was developed to harmonize land use, development and environmental conservation whole protecting land use rights of the people of Myanmar.
 This is achieved through the policy's outlined processes for management, administration and use of land resources.
-Conservation of The main objectives of this law include: Conservation and protection of water resources and river systems Water Resources for the beneficial use by the public; maintaining a smooth and safe navigation along rivers and creeks; and River Law, development of state economy through improving water resources and river system; and protection of 2006 the environment against negative impacts.
-Pesticide Law, The law includes instructions for the processes of pesticide registration, licensing, and importing.
-It also 2016 outlines requirements for pesticide license holders along with relevant application forms and formats.
-Ethnic Rights The law provides definitions of ethnic groups and role and responsibility of the Ministry of Ethnic Affairs Protection Law, to promote sustainable socio-economic development by guaranteeing the national races (e.g. ethnic 2015 races) accessibility to study their own languages, literature, fine arts, culture, customs and traditions.
-Protection and The law defines cultural heritage resources that are to be protected and/or preserved.
-There are a Preservation of number of definitions that are ascribed to cultural heritage within the law but also outlined is the Cultural Heritage permissions required to carry out construction activities (including renovations and/or extensions) in Regions Law, heritage regions.
-The Ministry of Religious Affairs and Culture is responsible for the procedures to be 2019 carried out in the event of a chance find.
+The main objectives of this law include: Conservation and protection of water resources and river systems for the beneficial use by the public; maintaining a smooth and safe navigation along rivers and creeks; development of state economy through improving water resources and river system; and protection of the environment against negative impacts.
+The law includes instructions for the processes of pesticide registration, licensing, and importing.
+It also outlines requirements for pesticide license holders along with relevant application forms and formats.
+The law provides definitions of ethnic groups and role and responsibility of the Ministry of Ethnic Affairs to promote sustainable socio-economic development by guaranteeing the national races (e.g. ethnic races) accessibility to study their own languages, literature, fine arts, culture, customs and traditions.
+The law defines cultural heritage resources that are to be protected and/or preserved.
+There are a number of definitions that are ascribed to cultural heritage within the law but also outlined is the permissions required to carry out construction activities (including renovations and/or extensions) in heritage regions.
+The Ministry of Religious Affairs and Culture is responsible for the procedures to be carried out in the event of a chance find.

-Myanmar, with support from various development partners and civil society, has made important progress on management of some aspects of risk management in development projects.
+Myanmar, with support from various development partners and civil society, has made significant progress on management of some aspects of risk management in development projects.
 The 2012 Environmental Conservation Law reflects good international standards.
-There is also ongoing work to develop environmental impact assessment guidelines, health impact assessment guidelines, public participation guidelines; and Child Labor Law.
+There is also ongoing work to develop environmental impact assessment guidelines, health impact assessment guidelines, public participation guidelines, and Child Labor Law.
 Under EIA Procedures (2015), the Ministry of Natural Resources and Environmental Conservation has a mandate to review and monitor environmental and social impacts and mitigation measures of development projects.
-The 2015 EIA Procedures reflect good international practice and set out roles and responsibilities, but Ministry of Natural Resources and Environmental Conservation is overburdened due to shortage of financial and human resources.
+The 2015 EIA Procedures reflect good international practice and set out roles and responsibilities, but the Ministry of Natural Resources and Environmental Conservation is overburdened due to shortage of financial and human resources.